codepath/android_guides/Using-DialogFragment.md

 It should be mentioned that DialogFragment is now the canonical way to display overlays and using Dialog directly is considered bad practice.

-**Note:** The guide below required every fragment related class imported to use the `android.support.v4.app` namespace and **not** the `android.app` namespace.
-If anything (FragmentManager, DialogFragment, etc) uses the other namespace, compile-time errors will occur.

 ## Usage

 The minimum that must be implemented when creating a DialogFragment is either the `onCreateView` method or the `onCreateDialog` method.
 Use `onCreateView` when the entire view of the dialog is going to be defined via custom XML.
 Use `onCreateDialog` when you just need to construct and configure a standard Dialog class (such as AlertDialog) to display.

+**Note:** The entire guide below requires every fragment related class imported to use the `android.support.v4.app` namespace and **not** the `android.app` namespace.
+If any imported class (FragmentManager, DialogFragment, etc) uses the `android.app` namespace, compile-time errors will occur.

 ### Custom View